 Luminous Parish is a part of the Anglican Mission in the Americas (AMiA) and in cooperation with ACNA and is part of an international communion of churches known as the Anglican Communion.
 This network grew out of the missionary expansion of the Church of England over the past 500 years and now consists of more than 38 self-governing provinces around the world, in over 165 countries, with tens of millions of people.

-Although there are many expressions of Anglicanism throughout the world, Luminous Parish is a blend of contemplative, dynamic music, art, and sacred space meant to align our souls with our bodies in the centering of the Sacraments, Scripture, and Holy Spirit.
-We utilize art and language based on our current context.
+Although there are many diverse expressions of Anglicanism throughout the world, Luminous Parish is a blend of contemplative and dynamic music, as well as art and sacred space.

 Centered on a commitment to the Bible as God’s Word to us, the truth that guides our lives.

 Connected with Christians the world over for 2000 years that believe in salvation through Christ alone.
 In this way, Anglicanism is part of a global Christian faith, or, as expressed in the Nicene Creed: “the one holy catholic and apostolic church.”

 Rooted in the earliest Christian church and upholds the teaching, promises and worship of Jesus, His apostles and the “priesthood of all believers.”
 (I Peter 2:9, NIV)

 So right at the heart of Anglican Christianity is a desire to be simultaneously rooted and relevant, ancient and modern, traditional and innovative.
 Nowhere is this more plainly seen than in the Book of Common Prayer (BCP).